armsp/AIFU/README.md

 **Related literature**

-Most of the existing databases and projects around this are more about general (deeper) understanding of AI, accountability, fairness and transparency where real life examples are just case studies.
+Most of the existing databases and projects around this are more about general (deeper) understanding of AI, accountability, fairness and transparency, where real life examples are just case studies.
 They are very broad in their general reach which I believe dilutes their effectiveness.
 Some of the important resources that I found in  my literature review research are -

 [The AI Index](https://aiindex.stanford.edu/) by The Stanford Institute for Human-Centered Artificial Intelligence